 As we move into the second half of the year, there is no doubt that investors, possibly even you, are taking a close look at market trends to make the crucial decision on whether to buy, hold, or sell their ServiceNow stock.

 To help you get a quick look into the company, here are three key market metrics and their definitions.
-Please note, these numbers are subject to change after publication and past stock performance is never indicative of future results.
-Acorio’s reporting of these numbers should not be considered legal or financial advice as the author is not licensed to sell, trade or offer advice on security purchases.
+Important editors note: these numbers are subject to change after publication and past stock performance is never indicative of future results.
+Acorio’s reporting of these numbers should not be considered legal or financial advice as the author is not licensed to sell, trade or offer advice on security purchases (sincerely, my boss).

 ServiceNow, Inc. (NOW) based out of the United States, has a market cap of 47,522,881.49 after recently touching 288.8 on a recent bid.
 NOW sees an average trading volume of 339,809.7.